 GeneCards Summary for STAT4 Gene

 STAT4 (Signal Transducer And Activator Of Transcription 4) is a Protein Coding gene.
-Diseases associated with STAT4 include Systemic Lupus Erythematosus 11 and Oligoarticular Juvenile Arthritis.
-Among its related pathways are Th17 Differentiation Pathway and NF-kappaB Signaling.
+Diseases associated with STAT4 include Systemic Lupus Erythematosus 11 and Lupus Erythematosus.
+Among its related pathways are Immune response_IL-12 signaling pathway and IL27-mediated signaling events.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
-An important paralog of this gene is STAT2.
+An important paralog of this gene is STAT1.

 UniProtKB/Swiss-Prot Summary for STAT4 Gene